 Definition of Tuberculosis in Children

 Tuberculosis is one of the oldest diseases to be recognized by humans.
-The causative organism is known as Mycobacterium tuberculosis.
+The causative organism is Mycobacterium tuberculosis.
+Other causative organisms are M. bovinum and M. africanum.
 Tuberculosis is any form of the disease that is caused by this bacterium which can include lung tuberculosis, tuberculosis meningitis or disseminated tuberculosis in children.

 Epidemiology of Tuberculosis in Children